 - 4 QA sessions with ultrasound faculty to review scans and discuss cases.

-- Read chapters and complete quizzed for each module in Arizona D2L.
+- Read chapters and complete quizzes for each module in Arizona D2L.
 Complete final examination in D2L.

-In addition to lectures, podcasts, online modules, hands-on experience in multiple settings students will be introduced to following basic bedside ultrasound examinations: Gallbladder, aorta, cardiac, renal, endovaginal, procedural guidance including vascular access, sonography for trauma, deep venous thrombosis evaluation.
+In addition to lectures, podcasts, online modules, and hands-on experience in multiple settings, students will be introduced to following basic bedside ultrasound examinations: gallbladder, aorta, cardiac, renal, endovaginal, procedural guidance including vascular access, sonography for trauma, deep venous thrombosis evaluation.